 What are unrefined foods and why should you care?

 Unrefined Vs Refined

-Unrefined foods are those which have been minimally processed from their natural state, as opposed to refined foods which have been heavily processed.
+Unrefined foods have been minimally processed from their natural state, as opposed to refined foods which have been heavily processed.

 Examples of unrefined foods include fruit, vegetables, nuts, seeds and oats.
-These types of foods are nutritionally rich and provide the vital vitamins and minerals that our bodies need to function effectively.
+These foods are nutritionally rich and provide the vital vitamins and minerals that our bodies need to function effectively.

-Examples of refined foods include white flour, white sugar and margarine.
+Examples of refined foods include high fructose corn syrup, white flour and margarine.
 These foods have been processed such that that the fibre, vitamins and minerals within the natural food have been removed, leaving little substance the body can use productively – these foods are empty calories.

-Refined foods are often then added to other refined foods along with additives and preservatives, to make ultra-processed products that are a far cry from the natural foods they started off as.
+Refined foods are added to other refined foods along with additives and preservatives to make ultra-processed products, which are a far cry from the natural foods they started off as.
 At the worst end of this scale, think cakes made with bleached flours, emulsifiers, chemical flavouring agents and artificial sugars, white bread “dyed” brown to give the perception it’s healthier.

 In recent years, ultra-processed foods have boomed.
 Turning over the packet of many packaged foods will reveal an extensive ingredient list (sometimes 30+ ingredients in one product) full of things you’ve never heard of.

-If refined/ultra processed foods are so bad for us, why are they everywhere?
+If ultra-processed foods are so bad for us, why are they everywhere?

-Because these types of food are a manufacturer’s dream – they are cheap and addictive.
+Because these types of food are many manufacturers' dream – they are cheap to make and addictive.

 Ultra-processed foods are designed to keep us coming back for more, at the expense of our health.

-A recent study1 linked ultra-processed foods with addictive-like eating behaviours, which explains why we can rarely stop at just one Jaffa Cake.
+A recent study1 linked ultra-processed foods with addictive-like eating behaviours, which explains why we can rarely stop at just a couple of Jaffa Cakes.

 We are also more likely to need more of a refined food in order to feel satisfied because they lack the fibre (the "feel fuller for longer" nutrient) of unrefined foods.
-Think how much easier it would be to eat 3 slices of white bread with butter, versus 3 slices of wholemeal toast with peanut butter, despite them containing similar calories.
+Think how much easier it would be to eat 3 slices of white bread with margarine spread, versus 3 slices of wholemeal toast with peanut butter, despite them containing similar calories.